-This is the snowed under Navajo River and the Rio Chamita along the Continental Divide on the border between New Mexico and Colorado in the Tierral Amarilla Grant area of the San Juan National Forest in the Colorado Rocky Mountains.
-The Navajo River was original known by the First Nations Jicarilla Apache as ” Lóolahó”.
+This is the snowed under Navajo River and the Rio Chamita along the Continental Divide on the border between New Mexico and Colorado in the Tierra Amarilla Grant area of the San Juan National Forest in the Colorado Rocky Mountains.
+The Navajo River was originally known by the First Nations Jicarilla Apache as ” Lóolahó”.

-On the left side of the image is Navajo Peak and then Flattop Mountain, these are both part of the Chalk Mountains in the San Jun Wilderness of the San Juan Mountains.
+On the left side of the image is Navajo Peak and then Flattop Mountain, these are both part of the Chalk Mountains in the San Juan Wilderness of the San Juan Mountains.
 Continuing along the ridge line we have Gunsight Pass, Elephant Head Rock down in the valley then back up to Conejos Peak, Fets Peak, Johnson Mountain, Charleys Peak and Gramps Peak.
 This entire valley is part of the old Spanish Tierra Amarilla Land Grant.

-Colorado, like the rest of the Rocky Mountains once crawled with grizzlies.
-The decline of grizzly bears began in earnest in 1850, coinciding with first contact of European settlers.
+Colorado, like the rest of the Rocky Mountains, once crawled with grizzlies.
+The decline of grizzly bears began in earnest in 1850, coinciding with first contact of European Settlers.
 The resulting widespread extirpation of grizzly bears was rapid.
 Unfortunately, Grizzly bears disappeared from about 95% of their former range in the contiguous United States by 1920 – within a mere 70 years, according to the U.S. Geological Survey’s Colorado Plateau Research Station.
 By 1970, grizzly bears remained in only about 2% of their former range, at only 1% of their former numbers.
 The cause of their catastrophic decline is no mystery.